-Currently I'm working for the "Global Ware Project (GWP)", which is part of the "Center for innovation in Engineering Education (CIEE)" of the University of Tokyo.
-Together with a few colleagues I'm involved in several projects and lectures focusing at increasing the English language skills of Japanese students.
-Besides the common vocabulary and grammar (for which we develop an e-learning system), another main focus point is teaching how to give technical presentations or how to write publications for international audiences.
+I worked 5 years for the "Global Ware Project (GWP)", which is part of the "Institute for Innovation in International Engineering Education (IIIEE)" of the University of Tokyo.
+Together with a few colleagues worked on several projects and lectures focusing at increasing the English language skills of Japanese students, and promoting interaction between international and Japanese students to create a bilingual campus.
+Besides the common vocabulary and grammar (for which we developed an e-learning system), another main focus point is teaching how to give technical presentations or how to write publications for international audiences.

 Since 2015 I'm back in the department of Aeronautics & Astronautics as Assistant Professor.
 I've been working on various projects focusing on the human factors aspects of aircraft control.
 I have developed tools for the objective analysis of pilot workload from ECG data (heart rate and heart rate variability), visual effort from eye-mark-camera data (gaze and pupil size), and control style (from simulator data).
 This resulted in my current project "PILOD": Pilot's Individualized Learning using Objective Data.